hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 Learn how to test the compatibility of your software with New Computerised Transit System phase 5 (NCTS5) and [CTC Traders API v2.0](/api-documentation/docs/api/service/common-transit-convention-traders/2.0).

+For information about key NCTS5 dates, see [NCTS phase 5 technical interface specification](/guides/ctc-traders-phase5-tis/#ncts5-key-dates).

 ## Before you start

 When you are ready to test your software, first read and understand the [CTC Traders API phase 5 service guide](/guides/ctc-traders-phase5-service-guide/) and [NCTS phase 5 technical interface specification](/guides/ctc-traders-phase5-tis/) if you have not already done so.
-It is also advisable to review the [NCTS phase 4-phase 5 data mapping spreadsheet](/guides/ctc-traders-phase5-tis/downloads/NCTS-P5_Datamapping_R4_080823_v1.0.xlsx) so that you understand differences in message types between NCTS4 and NCTS5.
+It is also advisable to review the [NCTS phase 4-phase 5 data mapping spreadsheet](/guides/ctc-traders-phase5-tis/downloads/NCTS-P5_Datamapping_R5_111023_v1.0.xlsx) so that you understand differences in message types between NCTS4 and NCTS5.

 ### Testing cycles

-As part of ensuring your readiness for the go-live of NCTS5 on 16 November 2023, you will have to complete at least 2 testing cycles prior to this.
+As part of ensuring your readiness for the go-live of the UK NCTS5 service, you will have to complete 2 testing cycles.

 | Cycle | Description | Start date | End date | Scope | Message fields |
 | ----- | ----------- | -------------- | ----- | ----- | ----- |